Anne J. Gilliland, PI, Professor, UCLA Department of Information Studies

 Kathy Carbone, Postdoctoral Scholar, UCLA Department of Information Studies

-Current graduate student researchers: Sakena Alalawi, Kristell Jimenez, Kristin Way (UCLA), and Ember Taylor (LUCAS)
+Current graduate student researchers: Sakena Alalawi, Kristell Jimenez (UCLA), and Ember Taylor (LUCAS)

 Past graduate student researchers: Emma Cummings (LUCAS) and Lauren Sorensen (UCLA)